 In addition to medical deductibles, some insurance companies, such as Farm Bureau, now offer a deductible for wage loss PIP benefits at a reduced premium.
 Again, this is not covered under the Michigan mini tort claim and cannot be recovered from the person who caused the automobile accident.

-A. If the driver that caused the accident was in a vehicle owned by a corporation, then by law, that corporation must be represented by a Michigan lawyer and any lawsuit filed in small claims court against a corporation would be automatically moved to district court.
+If the driver that caused the accident was in a vehicle owned by a corporation, then by law, that corporation must be represented by a lawyer and any lawsuit filed in small claims court against a corporation would be automatically moved to district court.
 Unfortunately, this will likely result in additional expense and frustration.

-The Michigan insurance commissioner can be contacted at:
+The insurance commissioner can be contacted at:

-Michigan Office of Financial and Insurance Services
+Michigan Department of Insurance and Financial Services

 P.O.
 Box 30220